ValintaRS/alt1_example_react/readme.md

 npm run watch
 ```

+You can open `./dist/index.html` in your browser and it will give some basic functionality based one pasted images.

-After building open `./dist/index.html` in your alt1 browser and click the `add app`.
+You can also open it in the Alt1 browser and click the `add app` button that appears to get some basic alt1 functionality.